hitoshi-watase/sercrod/docs/reference/directives/input.md

 1. Initial reflection (data to UI):

-   - During render, after Nablla has prepared the scope, it:
+   - During render, after Sercrod has prepared the scope, it:
      - Evaluates the `*input` expression on either staged or main data.
      - Applies the value to the control:
        - For `input[type="checkbox"]`: sets `checked` from a boolean or array value.